oshied/task-core/README.rst

             --roles-file examples/directord/roles.yaml \
             --debug

-Example director execution
+Example directord execution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is an example that uses [https://github.com/cloudnull/director] to setup
+This is an example that uses [https://github.com/cloudnull/directord] to setup
 an instance of keystone.
 The below bit of code assumes 4 nodes available
 with a stack user that can been connected to via ssh from the user running
 the bash script.